PaaaulZ/PhotoViewerOutOfMemoryNoMore/README.md

 ### Usage

 1) Download the lastest release
-2) Run as Administrator
-3) Browse for ImagingEngine.dll
+2) Browse for ImagingEngine.dll
-4) Press "Patch"
+3) Press "Patch"

 If you get an access denied error manually take ownership of the folder and give yourself full read and write permissions

 ### Before you start

 The DLL we need to patch (ImagingEngine.dll) is usually located in ```"C:\Program Files\Windows Photo Viewer\"``` or ```"C:\Program Files (x86)\Windows Photo Viewer\"```.
-I suggest patching both the x86 and x64 dll, most of the times Windows uses the x86 one even if you are in a x64 environment
+**I suggest patching both the x86 and x64 dll, most of the times Windows uses the x86 one even if you are in a x64 environment**

 Note that sometimes the antivirus may flag the .exe but it's a false positive and you can safely add it to the exclusions list.